hbctraining/Peak_analysis_workshop/lessons/02a_peak_quality_metrics_assesment.md

     geom_hline(yintercept=70, color = "black", linetype = "dashed", linewidth=.5)
 ```

-Our samples all have a mapping rate well above the minimum, and the samples are consistent.
+Our samples all have a mapping rate well above the minimum, and the samples are consistent across the dataset.

 <p align="center">
 <img src="../img/mapped_rate.png"  width="600">